Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution

 The empirical data deviates significantly ($\alpha = 0.01$) confirming the influence of language on our clustering of misinformation claims.

-We mapped each language to a language family based on data by Ethnologue, a catalog of languages \cite{ethnologue2023}.
-Of the 33.79\% claims found in multiple languages, 80.7\% of these were found within languages belonging to the same language family.
+To further understand the geographical dynamics of fact-checking efforts, we analyzed the distribution of multiple fact-checks within and across countries.
+We extracted the country of origin for all fact-checking organizations with at least ten claims in our dataset, and where not available, through manual searches on each website.
+Where we were unable to find countries of origin, we relied on domain suffix identifiers.
+Our analysis reveals that while 32.26\% of repeated fact-checks cross language barriers, the proportion of fact-checks that cross country barriers is lower at only 20.68\%.
+To investigate the extent of collaboration within countries, we examined claims that were repeatedly fact-checked within the same country but by different organizations.
+We found that out of 23,134 fact-checks addressing claims fact-checked more than once in the same country, 57.41\% were fact-checked by only a single organization.